grasseau/CloudChamber/README.md

 - [Trace visualization](SubatechCloudChamber_Doc2.pdf)

 # Software: code(python3) in src directory
-- src/webcam_dacq.py: image acquisition from a web camera (to be used in specific laptop for image data taking)
+- src/webcam_dacq.py: image acquisition from a web camera (to be used in specific laptop for image data taking).
+Code in the PC Linux

-- src/two_webcam_dacq.py: image acquisition from two web cameras (to be used in specific laptop for image data taking) ir order to estimate the thickness of the active volume of the cloud chamber
+- src/two_webcam_dacq.py: image acquisition from two web cameras (to be used in specific laptop for image data taking) ir order to estimate the thickness of the active volume of the cloud chamber.
+Code in the PC Linux

 - src/sPhone_dacq.py: image acquisition from a smartphone

-- src/ processing.py: basic image processing (old Gilles G development)
+- src/processing.py: basic image processing (old Gilles G development)

-- sec/ cloudChamberCommonCode.py : common code share by other py files
+- src/cloudChamberCommonCode.py : common code share by other py files

 - src/findChessboardCorner.py: Code to find the corner of an ideal chess board and to fin the camera parameter for aberration correction